tnebooks/12th-biology/content.en/zoology/evolution/_index.md

 Hence scientists in the 19th century concluded that higher animals during their embryonic development pass through stages of lower animals (ancestors). **Ernst Von Haeckel**, propounded the **“biogenetic law** or

-mammals and the flippers of Penguins and Dolphins.
-Root modification in sweet potato and stem modification in potato are considered as analogous organs.
-Both of these plants have a common function of storage of food.

-**Vestigial organs** Structures that are of no use to the

-possessor, and are not necessary for their existence are called vestigial organs.
-Vestigial organs may be considered as remnants of structures which were well developed and functional in the ancestors, but disappeared in course of evolution due to their non- utilization.
-Human appendix is the remnant of caecum which is functional in the digestive tract of herbivorous animals like rabbit.
-Cellulose digestion takes place in the caecum of these animals.
-Due to change in the diet containing less cellulose, caecum in human became functionless and is reduced to a vermiform appendix, which is vestigial.
-Other examples of vestigial organs in human beings

-**Fig 6.4 Embryological evidences**

-XII Std Zoology Chapter 6 EM.indd 98 18/12/2021 14:52:45

-99 Evolution

 **theory of recapitulation”** which states that the life history of an individual (ontogeny) briefly repeats or recapitulates the evolutionary history of the race (phylogeny).
 In other words **“Ontogeny recapitulates Phylogeny”.** The embryonic stages of a higher animal resemble the adult stage of its ancestors.
 Appearance of pharyngeal gill slits, yolk sac and the appearance of tail in human embryos are some of the examples **(Fig. 6.4).** The biogenetic law is not universal and it is now thought that animals do not recapitulate the adult stage of any ancestors.
 The human embryo recapitulates the embryonic history and not the adult history of the organisms.